Carthage nursing home shooting

-The Carthage nursing home shooting was a mass murder that occurred on March 29, 2009, when a gunman opened fire at Pinelake Health and Rehabilitation, a 120-bed nursing home in Carthage, North Carolina.
+The Carthage nursing home shooting was a mass shooting that occurred on March 29, 2009, when a gunman opened fire at Pinelake Health and Rehabilitation, a 120-bed nursing home in Carthage, North Carolina, United States.
 The shooter, 45-year-old Robert Kenneth Stewart, killed eight people, including a nurse at the home, and wounded a ninth.
-He was shot and apprehended by the responding police officer, who was also wounded by gunfire.
-It was the worst mass shooting in North Carolina's history.
+He was shot and apprehended by the responding police officer, who was wounded by gunfire.

 Stewart was said to have intended to kill his estranged wife, a nurse at the nursing home, who had hidden and survived the shooting unharmed.
-Initially charged with first-degree murder, Stewart was tried in 2011 and convicted on eight counts of second-degree murder.
-He was sentenced to 179 years, four months, and 20 days.
+Initially charged with first degree murder, Stewart was tried in 2011 and convicted of eight counts of second degree murder.
+He was sentenced to 179 years, 4 months, and 20 days.